panda7789/docs.cs-cz/docs/visual-basic/programming-guide/concepts/async/how-to-extend-the-async-walkthrough-by-using-task-whenall.md

     'Dim lengths As Integer() = Await whenAllTask
     ```

-5. Nakonec použijte metodu <xref:System.Linq.Enumerable.Sum%2A> pro výpočet součtu délek všech webů.
-Přidejte následující řádek pro `SumPageSizesAsync`.
+5. Finally, use the <xref:System.Linq.Enumerable.Sum%2A> method to calculate the sum of the lengths of all the websites.
+Add the following line to `SumPageSizesAsync`.

     ```vb
     Dim total = lengths.Sum()